hiilsof/vietnam-map/README.md

-# Map of Vietnam and its provinces
+# Map of Vietnam
-Visualizing Vietnam on a map with a web app
+Visualizing Vietnam and its provinces on a map

 # Check it out
 https://hiilsof.github.io/vietnam-map